percona/everest-doc/docs/use/db_provision.md

     Provide the following details on this page:

-      - Choose a name for your database.
+      - Choose a name for your backup schedule.
 The name is auto-populated, but you can modify it according to your needs.

       - Select the **Backup storage** from the dropdown.